wildtruc/winestarter/README.md

 -----------
 ### Change Log
+*( 15/04/17 ) v0.95*
+ - Added multi install type to winestarter_conf ```_install``` section.
+This way, we can install now a software from an extractible (or auto-extractible) compressed format (zip, rar, 7z.
+Take care to have them installed)
+ - Note: extraction command line for rar and 7zip could faulty, I have no samples to test.

 *( 10/04/17 ) v0.94*
  - Added a 'more packages' features to 'Install Software' section.
 This way, user could install associated dll packages or apps (ex: DX redist) without restart the configurator or the script a second times or more.
  - Add a scroll to the winestarter_conf window to gain place.
 There is alas a bug with optimus and xrandr tab (will fix ASAP)